awsdocs/aws-cloud9-user-guide/doc_source/sample-python.md

     parser = argparse.ArgumentParser()
     parser.add_argument('bucket_name', help='The name of the bucket to create.') parser.add_argument('region', help='The region in which to create your bucket.') parser.add_argument('--keep_bucket', help='Keeps the created bucket.
-When not specified, the bucket is deleted.', action='store_true')
+When not ' 'specified, the bucket is deleted '
+                                              'at the end of the demo.',
+                        action='store_true')

     args = parser.parse_args()